 GeneCards Summary for PTPRC Gene

-PTPRC (Protein Tyrosine Phosphatase, Receptor Type, C) is a Protein Coding gene.
-Diseases associated with PTPRC include testicular lymphoma and t-b+ severe combined immunodeficiency due to cd45 deficiency.
-Among its related pathways are Class I MHC mediated antigen processing and presentation and L1CAM interactions.
-GO annotations related to this gene include protein kinase binding and transmembrane receptor protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRT.
+PTPRC (Protein Tyrosine Phosphatase Receptor Type C) is a Protein Coding gene.
+Diseases associated with PTPRC include Severe Combined Immunodeficiency, Autosomal Recessive, T Cell-Negative, B Cell-Positive, Nk Cell-Positive and Hepatitis C Virus.
+Among its related pathways are B Cell Receptor Signaling Pathway (sino) and A-beta Pathways: Uptake and Degradation.
+Gene Ontology (GO) annotations related to this gene include protein kinase binding and phosphatase activity.
+An important paralog of this gene is PTPRS.

 Protein tyrosine-protein phosphatase required for T-cell activation through the antigen receptor.
 Acts as a positive regulator of T-cell coactivation upon binding to DPP4.
 The first PTPase domain has enzymatic activity, while the second one seems to affect the substrate specificity of the first one.
 Upon T-cell activation, recruits and dephosphorylates SKAP1 and FYN.
 Dephosphorylates LYN, and thereby modulates LYN activity (By similarity).